wangby511/System-Design-Architecture-and-Infra/design-common.md

 **WebSocket** - A WebSocket connection is a thin transport layer built on top of a device’s TCP/IP stack.
 Suitable for bi-directional real-time communication. **Full-duplex** asynchronous messaging is supported so that both the client and the server can stream messages to each other independently.
 However, WebSockets don’t automatically recover when connections are terminated.

 How many WebSocket connection can a server handle? - By default, a single server can handle 65,536 socket connections just because it's the max number of TCP ports available.
 But the actual limit is often more like 20k.

+Use case: If the communication from the client is at a higher throughput, WebSocket may be a better option.
+If the communication can be driven by both client and server, WebSocket is the way to go.
+If the communication is always client-driven, WebSocket is not needed.
+Although here comes the tradeoff between cost and performance.
+E.g. It is optimized for high-frequency communication like chat App.

 **Server-Sent Events(SSE)** - Server-Sent Events are a one-way communication channel where events flow from server to client only.
 Server-Sent Events allows browser clients to receive a stream of events from a server over an HTTP connection without polling.